HebaAbdElhamed/To-Do-List/README.md

 3. **Install the dependencies:**

-   Ensure **Node.js** is installed on your machine in order to use npm.
+   Ensure **Node.js** is installed on your machine in order to use npm then run:

     ```bash
     npm install